NOTE:

 than its predecessor,

-shows a real increase
+and shows a real

-in songwriting and
+songwriting and

 production skills by